Palo Alto Networks Inc. (PANW) Shares Up Despite Recent Market Volatility

-Palo Alto Networks Inc. (NASDAQ: PANW)’s stock price has increased by 2.06 compared to its previous closing price of 193.57.
-Despite this, the company has seen a gain of 3.13% in its stock price over the last five trading days.
+Palo Alto Networks Inc. (NASDAQ: PANW)’s stock price has increased by 0.12 compared to its previous closing price of 196.33.
+Nevertheless, the company has seen a 3.04% surge in its stock price over the last five trading sessions.
 Barrons Online reported on 02/28/23 that The Best 5 and Worst 5 Nasdaq 100 Stocks in February

 Is It Worth Investing in Palo Alto Networks Inc. (NASDAQ: PANW) Right Now?

-Palo Alto Networks Inc. (NASDAQ: PANW) has a price-to-earnings ratio of 2513.90x that is above its average ratio.
-Additionally, the 36-month beta value for PANW is 1.17.
-There are mixed opinions on the stock, with 34 analysts rating it as a “buy,” 3 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”
+Palo Alto Networks Inc. (NASDAQ: PANW) has a higher price-to-earnings ratio of 2552.73x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.17.
+Analysts have mixed views on the stock, with 34 analysts rating it as a “buy,” 3 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for PANW is $221.81, which is $24.07 above the current price.
-The public float for PANW is 297.72M and currently, short sellers hold a 6.21% ratio of that float.
-The average trading volume of PANW on March 31, 2023 was 4.54M shares.
+The average price point forecasted by analysts for Palo Alto Networks Inc. (PANW) is $222.76, which is $25.06 above the current market price.
+The public float for PANW is 297.72M, and currently, short sellers hold a 6.21% ratio of that float.
+The average trading volume of PANW on April 05, 2023 was 4.51M shares.

 PANW’s Market Performance

-PANW’s stock has seen a 3.13% increase for the week, with a 4.06% rise in the past month and a 40.91% gain in the past quarter.
-The volatility ratio for the week is 1.54%, and the volatility levels for the past 30 days are at 2.16% for Palo Alto Networks Inc. The simple moving average for the last 20 days is 4.31% for PANW stock, with a simple moving average of 18.03% for the last 200 days.
+The stock of Palo Alto Networks Inc. (PANW) has seen a 3.04% increase in the past week, with a 4.60% rise in the past month, and a 41.97% gain in the past quarter.
+The volatility ratio for the week is 1.84%, and the volatility levels for the past 30 days are at 2.12% for PANW.
+The simple moving average for the last 20 days is 3.34% for PANW stock, with a simple moving average of 17.18% for the last 200 days.

 Analysts’ Opinion of PANW